Rats and mice spread disease, contaminate food, damage property, and can even cause fires by chewing electrical wiring.

 This is the single most important step to rodent control.

+Lastly, sealing your home is essential.
 Using spackle or caulk, patch all holes larger than the size of a dime both inside and outside your home, paying special attention to foundations and walling.
 Ensure baseboards are secure as well.
-For best results, use weather stripping on all doors and windows, too.
+We strongly suggest using weather stripping on all doors and windows, too.

 2. STOP FEEDING THEM